BurnOutTrader/TradeCopierX/README.md

-# TradeCopierX

-## TradeCopierX is a Rust-based trade copier for ProjectX.
+# TradeCopierX: Rust-based trade copier for ProjectX.
-It syncs positions from a leader account to one or more follower accounts.
+TradeCopierX syncs positions from a leader account to one or more follower accounts.
 - Leader (source) = the account whose positions are mirrored.
 - Followers (destinations) = accounts that automatically copy trades from the leader.
 - The best way is to copy to one account and then use ProjectX internal copy trader for sub followers.

 ## Features
 - REST-only design — avoids duplicate logins and CME rule violations by not using realtime hubs.